Cinema of Africa: UNESCO report on the African film industry

-In October 2021, UNESCO published a report of the film and audiovisual industry in 54 states of the African continent, including quantitative and qualitative data and an analysis of their strengths and weaknesses at the continental and regional levels.
+In October 2021, UNESCO published a report of the film and audiovisual industry in 54 states of the African continent including quantitative and qualitative data and an analysis of their strengths and weaknesses at the continental and regional levels.
 The report proposes strategic recommendations for the development of the film and audiovisual sectors in Africa and invites policymakers, professional organizations, firms, filmmakers and artists to implement them in a concerted manner.

-Part 1 of the report is titled Pan-African Trends shaping the Future of the Continent's Film and Audiovisual Sector, part 2 Strategic Development and Growth Models, part 3 presents detailed national mappings of the countries, and an annex lists historical key dates in African cinema from 1896 to 2021.
-Apart from the historical developments of audiovisual productions, major filmmakers and their artistic merit and recent trends, such as online streaming, as well as the lack of training, funding and appreciation of this industry are discussed.
+Part 1 of the report is titled Pan-African Trends Shaping the Future of the Continent's Film and Audiovisual Sector, Part 2 is Strategic Development and Growth Models, Part 3 presents detailed national mappings of the countries, and an annex lists historical key dates in African cinema from 1896 to 2021.
+Apart from the historical developments of audiovisual productions, major filmmakers and their artistic merit and recent trends, such as online streaming, as well as the lack of training, funding, and appreciation of this industry, are discussed.